AmigaLabs/clib4/README.md

 ### libpthread

 Clib2 now contain a native pthread implementation.
-However pthread functions are in libc and libpthread is just a stub.
+However, pthread functions are in libc and libpthread is just a stub.
 That's because pthread functions are used (and will be used more in the future) internally and they are needed by libc.
-libpthread.a is however present as stub to avoid old program stop compiling claiming this library
+libpthread.a is still present as stub to avoid old program stop compiling claiming this library

 ### libresolv